WNWT-LD: As WNWT-LD

 On December 9, 2018, BuenaVision agreed to sell WBQM-LD to PMCM TV for over $300,000.
 The deal, which was completed on February 19, 2019, made WBQM-LD a sister station to WJLP.
 On April 18, the station changed its callsign to WNWT-LD, and then on May 1, it became a primary NewsNet affiliate.
 In late July 2019, WNWT moved from channel 51 to channel 6 and later to channel 18 which broadcast weather reports simulcasting WJLP 33.10 before switching back to NewsNet a week later.
 At the same time WNWT-WX moved to its second subchannel.

 On August 1, the station switched to virtual channel 37, a rare assignment in broadcasting in North America, likely to prevent adjacent-market confusion with Univision affiliate WUVN in Hartford, Connecticut, which has long held channel 18 (the channel 6 assignment was likewise also temporary due to a probable objection from ABC O&O WPVI-TV in Philadelphia).
 The physical channel 37 is reserved by most broadcasting authorities for the purposes of radio astronomy and medical telemetry, though a PSIP assignment of WNWT-LD's VHF physical channel otherwise causes no interference for those purposes.

 Sale to Weigel Broadcasting

-On October 11, 2021, PMCM TV announced a pending sale of WNWT-LD and WJLP to Weigel Broadcasting of Chicago for $62.5 million, a time where the station served as the de facto flagship affiliate of The Weather Channel's Local Now.
+On October 11, 2021, PMCM TV announced a pending sale of WNWT-LD and WJLP to Weigel Broadcasting of Chicago for $62.5 million, a time when the station served as the de facto flagship affiliate of The Weather Channel's Local Now.
 The sale was completed on January 7, 2022.
 It then switched to Weigel's Story Television several months after.